A Comprehensive Guide to Email Management

 For example, if your team uses another project management tool like ClickUp, you don’t need to see every activity happening there via notifications.

-7. Improve email communication within the team
+7. Improve email communication

 Inbox management also includes your team helping keep the inbox organized.
 If your team members keep adding to the email clutter, no amount of email management tips can help.